strapi/codemods/README.md

 ## Features

-- Migrate whole project structure
+- Migrate a Strapi application to v4
-- Switch to the latest strapi v4 dependencies
+- Migrate a Strapi plugin to v4
-- Migrate each plugin you want to follow latest v4 plugin guideline
+- Migrate a Strapi application or plugin's dependecies to v4

 ## Getting started